Johanna Lawton

 Best Practices for Voluntary Home Buyouts: Recommendations to the NYS Office of Resilient Homes and Communities.

 In partnership with national experts in climate migration, housing buyouts, and climate adaptation, Rebuild by Design published a white paper on Best Practices for Voluntary Home Buyouts: Recommendations to NYS Office of Resilient Homes and Communities.
-These recommendations were developed in response to the passage of the 2022 $4.2B New York State Environmental Bond Act, which
+These recommendations were developed in response to the passage of the 2022 $4.2B New York State Environmental Bond Act,

 Best Practices for Voluntary Home Buyouts: Recommendations to the NYS Office of Resilient Homes and Communities.
 Read More »